jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_keypair_close" name="signature_keypair_close"></a> `signature_keypair_close(kp: signature_keypair) -> crypto_errno`
-Destroys a key pair and wipe memory accordingly.
+Destroys a signature key pair.

+The host will automatically wipe traces of the secret key from memory.

+If this is a managed key, the key will not be removed from persistent storage, and can be reconstructed later using the key identifier.

 ##### Params
 - <a href="#signature_keypair_close.kp" name="signature_keypair_close.kp"></a> `kp`: [`signature_keypair`](#signature_keypair)